-In Elkin, a theater that was abandoned for more than 15 years was in jeopardy of demolition.
-The building was purchased by local ownership and is being renovated to serve as a music venue, restaurant and special event site.
+In Elkin, the Reeves Theater was abandoned for more than 15 years and was in jeopardy of demolition.
+The building was purchased by local ownership and has been renovated to serve as a music venue, restaurant, and special event site.
+During FY 17-18, the project was completed and opened for business in December 2017.
 As a result of the project, there has been renewed interest in renovations and business development in downtown.
-Eight businesses (Lendechy's Beauty Salon, Southern on Main restaurant, Lisa's County Antiques, Barking Coyote farm store/coffee shop, Living Waters hydroponic farm store, Dirty Joe's coffee shop, Angry Troll microbrewery and Maggie's Place hotel) have all opened since March 2016 in anticipation of the theater project opening.
-In total, these new downtown ventures will create four full-time and 13 part-time jobs.
-Additionally, five nearby properties have been purchased and will be renovated or repurposed for existing or new businesses.
+There have been 19 businesses opened in the downtown district since March 2016 in anticipation of and following the theater project opening (Lendechy's Beauty Salon, Southern on Main restaurant, Lisa's County Antiques, Barking Coyote farm store/coffee shop, Living Waters hydroponic farm store, Dirty Joe's coffee shop, Angry Troll microbrewery, Maggie's Place hotel, Yadkin Valley Quilt Shop, Karate International, Belvia's on Main leased February 2018, scheduled to open July 2018, Oils4Life, November Room, Gypsy Princess, Ward & Ward Properties, Mind Controller, Vintage Farmhouse Antiques, Vine Church, and Luddies Kitchen).
+Lendechy's Beauty expanded February 2018 and Yoga on Main expanded to E Main St. this year as well.
+These businesses have created 10 full-time and 24 part-time jobs this year alone, in addition to the Reeves' 4 full-time and 10 part-time jobs.
+Eight more jobs are anticipated to be created when Belvia's on Main opens.
+Further, five nearby properties have been purchased and have been or will be renovated or repurposed for existing or new businesses.

-The Main Street Solutions Fund project in Brevard is new construction of a three-story building just completed on a prominent corner of downtown.
-Known as the Aethelwald Development Project, the structure will house the developer's architectural firm, a restaurant, offices and residential apartments on the third floor.
+The Main Street Solutions Fund project in Brevard supported new construction of a three-story building on a prominent corner of downtown.
+Known as the Aethelwald Development Project, the structure houses the developer's architectural firm, a restaurant, retail, offices, and on the third floor residential apartments.
 The construction has created interest in downtown and in a new business development.
-In addition, an adjacent alley was improved and a new business opened in the alley that created 2 new jobs and has spurred an additional \$100,000 in downtown investment.
+In addition, an adjacent alley was improved, and a new business opened in the alley that created 2 new jobs and has spurred an additional \$100,000 in downtown investment.
+Other investment includes the neighboring plaza, and soon there will be a new and new single story building within the plaza (see attached) which when combined will total over \$1M when completed.
+There was another \$1.7M invested in a nearby building which was completed in July 2017.
+Two more large buildings nearby came under contract; one has been sitting vacant for many years.
+The purchase of these two buildings totals around \$3m, with construction costs on top of that.
+Only one of these other investments (the \$1.7M project) used public funds in the form of a forgivable \$500k loan.
+There have been two other properties nearby which have sold due to the general optimism related to recent downtown projects; these purchases represent approximately \$3M.

-Please note that grants were awarded in October of 2015 and March, April and June of 2016.
+Please note that grants were awarded in October of 2015 and March, April, and June of 2016.
 These projects have:

 1. Completed the grant agreements between the NC Department of Commerce and the local Government.
 2. Completed sub-recipient grant agreements between the local government and the small businesses that will directly benefit from these funds.
-3. Completed the State Environmental Policy Act (SEPA) forms for their projects and received clearance.
-4. Four projects have been completed.
-One is currently under construction.
+3. Received clearance from the State Historic Preservation Office.
+SEPA clearance is no longer required because none of the project scopes of work reach the \$10M threshold.
+4. Five projects have been completed.

-Please note that the following information was obtained from annual reports submitted through July 2017.
+Please note that the following information was obtained from annual reports submitted through June 2019.

-1. Total amount of private funds committed and the amount invested in the previous fiscal year.
+1. Total amount of private funds committed, and the amount invested in the previous fiscal year.